 1. Register for a Permit

 You need at least two (2) registered permit holders to participate.
 To register call 511 and say "rideshare" or register online.

 Check with family, friends and coworkers to form your carpool.
 Everyone you ride with needs to have their own registered permit.
 If you need help forming a carpool to BART, call 511 and say "rideshare."

 When you arrive at the BART station, look for CARPOOL PARKING signs.
 BART has designated special close-in parking spaces for carpools at most stations.
 When you park your vehicle, display a BART Carpool Parking Permit for each member of your carpool (minimum of two permits) on the front dashboard before leaving the car.
 Each member of the carpool needs to display their permit before leaving the vehicle.
 Cars pulling in with just one person are subject to citation, even if they dropped off a passenger at BART before parking.
 Note: having a carpool permit doesn't guarantee a parking space and you still need to pay the daily fee Monday through Friday, 4 AM to 3 PM.

 511 Carpool program permits will no longer be accepted at the Antioch, Dublin, and Warm Springs stations.
 511 permit holders are encouraged to use the official BART app to pay and validate carpool parking at these stations.
 For those who do not have access to a credit card, debit card, Venmo, or PayPal* account, and need to use cash to pay for carpool, BART will provide an alternative to the 511 permit that will allow users to carpool to BART, have access to the permit section, and pay in cash for their spot.
-Please contact BART Customer Services for details about the alternative.
+Please fill out this application if you need access to the alternative program.

 *Also note that PayPal accepts personal checks and will load the check value on your PayPal account.
 For more details, visit the PayPal Help Center (www.paypal.com/us/smarthelp/home).